Newport, Maine: History

-In 1936 Newport Maine became one of the towns to have a Movie Queen filmed in it.
+In 1936, Newport, Maine, became one of the towns to have a Movie Queen filmed in it.
 The Movie Queen was a half an hour silent video filmed in black and white on 16 mm film.
 These movies were to display all of the shops and the economy of the town.
 This film now lives in the Northeast Historic Film repository and is owned by the Newport Historical Committee.

 In 1901, a large fire destroyed the Maine Central Railroad freight depot and two mills, and damaged 20 houses.
-In 1990, two boys, aged 8 and 9, started a fire which burned half of Newport's historic downtown.
+In 1990, two boys, aged eight and nine, started a fire which burned half of Newport's historic downtown.
 The fire was started in the then vacant Yankee Café.
-The fire burned a pizzaria, auto parts store, a beauty parlor, and a baseball card shop (three buildings which were more than a century old).
+The fire burned a pizzeria, auto parts store, a beauty parlor, and a baseball card shop (three buildings which were more than a century old).

-In the 21st century through the year 2020, the Vic Firth Company subsidiary of Avedis Zildjian Company continues to manufacture its percussion sticks and mallets in Newport.
+In the 21st century, through the year 2020, the Vic Firth Company, subsidiary of Avedis Zildjian Company, continues to manufacture its percussion sticks and mallets in Newport.